th3oth3rjak3/CSharp.Made.Functional/docs/GettingStarted.md

 global using Functional.Unions;

 // For extension methods like Pipe/Tap:
-global using Functional.Monadic;
+global using Functional.Common;

 // For exception handling extensions: global using static Functional.Exceptions.TryCatch;
 global using static Functional.Exceptions.ExceptionExtensions;

-// For static methods like Cons: global using static Functional.Monadic.MonadicExtensions;
+// For static methods like Cons: global using static Functional.Common.CommonExtensions;

 // Other usings for other static methods: global using static Functional.Options.OptionExtensions;